-2D game project.
-Topics explored include techniques for working effectively on a team, following a production process, implementing discipline-based best practices, and applying discipline-based core skills and knowledge to product development.
+This course focuses on understanding and practicing the processes of designing and prototyping game projects as part of a team.
+Topics explored include techniques for working effectively on a team, following a production process, implementing design best practices, and applying game design skills and knowledge to product development in a collaborative environment.